 Arrested the next day, Savage confessed under questioning by police and reenacted the murder.

 Despite the many questions raised by the case, it was expected to move quickly to trial.
 The Pittsburgh Post noted that “a record for speedy justice is expected to be set” (October 17, 1923).

 At trial, Savage pleaded not guilty and claimed that his confession was produced by beatings and death threats from police.
-He was convicted on November 22, 1923, by a jury of twelve white men, only six weeks after Barthel’s murder.
+He was convicted on November 22, 1923, by a jury of twelve white men.
+Only six weeks had passed since Barthel’s murder.

 His motion for a new trial was denied by the court that convicted him and he was sentenced to death on January 30, 1924.
 Lacking the financial resources for appellate review or a clemency campaign, Savage was taken to Rockview and electrocuted on March 31, 1924, without any independent review of his case.
 He was buried in the prison cemetery.

 Few cases proceeded from arrest to execution any faster (167 days) or received less post-conviction review, and far more than most this case cried out for such review.
 The state’s version of the case is clouded by a series of troubling questions.
 Most broadly, the repeated characterizations of Savage as a “Negro high priest of voodoo,” a Jamaican voodoo doctor, and a diabolical menace, despite having been born in Virginia to parents also born in Virginia, portray him as dangerous and exotic in ways that are racist and highly prejudicial.

 That racism and associated violence were endemic at the time; a reaction against the Great Migration that was bringing unprecedented numbers of Black people, particularly young, male laborers, into Pittsburgh and elsewhere in the urban north.
 The result was a resurgence of the Ku Klux Klan, which staged a large rally in nearby Carnegie two months prior to Barthel’s murder, and racial terror more generally.